 Experimenting with new drawing and painting techniques is a great way to bring new flavours to a piece that's almost finished.
-I always try to approach it in an organic, playful and experimental way.
-I never know how a piece is going to turn out, but that's the joy in discovering new things you haven't even thought of when embarking on an image – and they may end up making a great addition to your design portfolio.
+Try to approach it in an organic, playful way, discovering new things you hadn't even thought of when embarking on an image – these experimental pieces may end up making a great addition to your design portfolio.

 Here's a portrait I've been working on: it's at a stage where I feel I can play with textures and experiment, using a range of techniques to drive the piece forward to a different place.

 I'm excited to see what digital techniques can do to the piece and how they can give it a different perspective to what I've previously envisioned.

 I'll show you how I go about experimenting with this in the written steps below and the video further down the page.
 The hard part is to be able to open your mind to enable the piece you've been working on to be altered and played with.

 I now look for photos and textures that are stock-free and have something special in them that I find inspiring.
 It could be a small pattern, or the silkiness of a fabric, or even the way the light's being cast on a surface.

 Once I have some images, I insert them on top and play with the settings and blending modes to see what happens.
 This is a structured way to achieve happy accidents.
 I then rearrange them and eliminate parts to fit my piece.

 This is a quick tool that grabs a similar grouping of colours and values and selects them.
 You can then copy the selection to a new layer and experiment with it however you wish.

 This article originally appeared in issue 116 of ImagineFX , the world's best-selling magazine for digital artists – packed with workshops and interviews with fantasy and sci-fi artists, plus must-have kit reviews.
 Subscribe to ImagineFX here.